UTILITY BILL RATES INCREASES AS OF JULY 1, 2013

-- The water bill is expected to increase about 12% each year for four more years.
+- The water bill is expected to increase about 12% each year for three more years.
 Rate increases would then fall to the rate of inflation.

 The water bill is calculated by both a fixed rate and a variable rate based on consumption.
 The costs for consumption are tiered, meaning water gets more expensive as more is consumed.
 Using both a fixed and variable rate based on consumption, allows the City to both encourage conservation, charge for a specific usage level, and ensure that revenue is sufficient to fund operating costs including repaying Bonds as well as invest in on-going renewal and replacement of system components.
 Here is how consumption and the tiered rate impact the water bill: